Mediatek-Cloud/mcs-resources/content/zh-TW/7681_firmware_update--cn/README.md

 ## Steps For Smart Connection on Android App

-1. Install latest MediaTek Cloud Sandbox Mobile Application for Android on [Google Play](https://play.google.com/store/apps/details?id=com.mediatek.iotcloud)
+1. Install latest MediaTek Cloud Sandbox Mobile Application for Android [Download here](https://s3.cn-north-1.amazonaws.com.cn/mtk.linkit/mcs-latest-production-release.apk)
 2. Link to certain Wifi AP
 3. Sign in & Click on the `+` button on the right-bottom side to add devices
 4. Click on `Smart Connection` and input the Wifi SSID/Password to start Smart Connection